Yggdrasill7D6/ASE_Submit/README.md

 # ASE_Submit
+Automatically assess the quality of the questions in developer chatrooms by detecting missing information (ETD and PS)

 ## 1 Dataset Summary
 In folder "data/", files should be:
 (1) Pattern_Catalog_66.xlsx: Pattern Catelog of 66 lexico-syntactic patterns based on 1000 questions in the pattern discovery set